cincuranet/blog/_posts/233647-gotcha-inserting-entities-with-explicit-id-generated-in-database-in-entity-framework-core-2-compared-to-entity-framework-6.md

 #### Entity Framework 6

 In Entity Framework 6 you can create an entity and set the primary key property to whatever value you want, because in case the ID is generated in database (i.e. `identity` in MS SQL Server) the value will be overwritten anyway.
 And Entity Framework 6 will happily work with that scenario.
-You might as why would you set the property if it's going to be overwritten with real value?
-Probably not intentionally, but you might be getting the objects from other system or source and the values might be set or something like that.
+You might wonder why would you set the property if it's going to be overwritten with real value?
+Maybe not intentionally, but you might be getting the objects from other system or source and the values might be set or something like that.
+Or as [Frans Bouma reminded me on Twitter][2], sometimes temporary primary keys are used for binding.

 Simple program to try it.